Bulbdial kit configurations:

 The basic Bulbdial clock kit ($65) comes complete with three custom circuit boards, 72 ultrabright LEDs, pre-programmed ATmega328p microcontroller with Arduino bootloader, tactile button switches, aluminum standoffs, 20 ppm quartz crystal, custom clock face, gnomon spike, universal-input plug-in power supply, stainless mounting hardware, plus the resistors, capacitors and other little parts needed to build the Bulbdial clock.
 There are several configuration options, for LED style, Case style, and optional Chronodot.
 LED Style

-The kit comes with 12 red, 30 green, and 30 blue LEDs, marking hours, minutes, and seconds.
+This kit comes with 12 red, 30 green, and 30 blue LEDs, marking hours, minutes, and seconds.
 The colors provide contrast and tend to mix in interesting ways.
-This is the standard 3-color option.
-You can instead get one with 72 white LEDs, for simple elegance at the cost of some contrast.
+We also make a version with 72 white LEDs, for simple elegance at the cost of some contrast.
 Case Style

 The Bulbdial clock kit has a socket on the circuit board to accept an optional Chronodot module as an upgrade.
 It provides your Bulbdial kit with (1) a higher accuracy quartz crystal oscillator, (2) a backup battery, and (3) extra geek cred for having a TCXO-based RTC.
 The included battery is estimated to last for 7 years.
 The Chronodot is $10 if ordered with a kit, or $15 separately.
 (The Chronodot is a product of Macetech.)
 USB-TTL Interface